-I just read that previous paragraph and I promise to try not to sound like your worst lecture in University.
+I just read that previous paragraph and I promise to try not to sound like your worst lecturer at University.
 When we look at a photograph, we are looking at a range of luminance values.
-We can see these values as purely brightness (solely luminance) or brightness as a combination of primary light colours (red, green and blue).
-Most histograms that we see in post processing software are delivered in the lowest common denominator of an 8 bit representation.
+We can see these values as pure brightness (solely luminance) or brightness as a combination of primary light colours (red, green and blue).
+Most histograms that we see in post-processing software are delivered in the lowest common denominator of an 8 bit representation.
 JPEG is the most common file format in general use and it is 8 bit so this makes sense.

-When we make any kind of histogram, the data elements are “binned”.
+Even if creating this type of graph means using a histogram maker, the data elements are “binned”.
 This means that they are collected into little “bins” of specific size and interval.
 Since 8 bits is 2 to the power of 8, it’s easy to construct a histogram using 256 unique bins with values from 0 to 255.
 Zero means zero, there is nothing there at all, hence perfect black.
 255 means the bit is full, there’s no tonal variance and all the values, whether luminance or RGB are at 100% or perfect white.
 Thus a photographic histogram goes from perfect black on the left to perfect white on the right.

 To make the histogram, analysis of the source data is done and counters are placed in the appropriate bin.
 We have a span of 256 bins to cover the range from 0% to 100% and so the math gets done to determine how many counters are stuck in each bin.
 Then a bar graph is made for each bin, and all the bins are put together side by side from Bin 0 to Bin 255.
 Mathematicians reading this may decide I am oversimplifying.
 Yes, but the point is, I believe, getting across.